The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Fort Worth, TX

 Offers Telehealth

 Shabnam Qasim is a primary care provider, practicing in Internal Medicine in River Oaks, Texas.
 Dr. Qasim is rated as an Advanced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-Her top areas of expertise are Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcus Infections, IgG4-Related Disease, MAGIC Syndrome, and Light Chain Deposition Disease (LCDD).
-Dr. Qasim is currently accepting new patients.
+Her top areas of expertise are Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcus Infections, IgG4-Related Disease, Light Chain Deposition Disease (LCDD), and MAGIC Syndrome.

 Experienced in Light Chain Deposition Disease (LCDD)